theetails/Overwatch-Team-Companion/README.md

 3. Activate the new environment: "activate OverwatchApp"
 4. Start the app: "pythonw overwatch_app.py"

+After the initial setup, you only need to do steps 1,3, and 4

 If you need to break out of the app without closing the command prompt, press Ctrl + C. (Possibly multiple times)